phetsims/phet-info/checklists/code-review-checklist.md

 - [ ] Run the entire built sim HTML file through an [HTML validator](https://validator.w3.org/nu/#textarea), does the HTML pass?
+  - The following warnings are expected and acceptable:
+    - "Consider adding a lang attribute to the html start tag to declare the language of this document."
+    - "Consider avoiding viewport values that prevent users from resizing documents."
 - [ ] If applicable, are good design patterns used for interactive description, see [interactive-description-technical-guide.md](https://github.com/phetsims/phet-info/blob/main/doc/interactive-description-technical-guide.md)
 - [ ] Does resetting the simulation also reset the entire PDOM?